-Families enrolled during the 2020 calendar year with children eligible for Part C and enrolled for at least 6 months comprised the eligible population for the 2021 Family Outcomes Survey (N = 710).
+Families enrolled during the 2021 calendar year with children eligible for Part C and enrolled for at least 6 months comprised the eligible population for the 2021 Family Outcomes Survey (N = 697).
 The survey utilized a randomly selected 20% target group of families, stratified geographically by El/ILP grantee service area and by race of children.
-It was comprised of 143 families with 148 children.
+It was comprised of 139 families.
 Survey packets were mailed to target families, inviting them to complete the survey by mail, online, or over the phone.
 Follow-up was conducted with phone calls and postcard reminders.
-There were 79 completed surveys rendering a 55% response rate.
-Characteristics of children in responding families were similar to those in both the target group (stratified random selection) and the total eligible population.
+There were 56 completed surveys rendering a 40% response rate.
+Characteristics of children in responding families were fairly similar across responding families, the selected target group and the total eligible population.

 Early intervention is a family centered program.
-Your family needs are very important to the planning process.
-Each EI/ILP agency will assist you in assessing and meeting your needs related to the care and development of your child.
 Alaska Part C uses an annual Family Outcomes Survey to see if EI/ILP programs are helping you in meeting these needs.
-The following information was reported by families in Alaska who received EI/ILP services between January 1 and December 31, 2020 and relates specifically to how early intervention services have helped them: A. Know their rights; B. Effectively communicate their children's needs; and C. Help their children develop and learn.
-This survey was approved for slight modification last year.
-The full survey report can be found at: https://dhss.alaska.gov/dsds/Documents/InfantLearning/pdf/2021-FOS.pdf
+The following information was reported by families in Alaska who received EI/ILP services between January 1 and December 31, 2021, and relates specifically to how early intervention services have helped them: A. Know their rights; B. Effectively communicate their children's needs; and C. Help their children develop and learn.
+The full survey report can be found at: https://health.alaska.gov/dsds/Documents/InfantLearning/pdf/2022-FOS.pdf